meibegger/gulp-project-setup/README.md

 ### Watch the app
 ```
-$ gulp watch [--doc] [--connect [live]]
+$ gulp watch [--doc] [--static]
 ```
 Watch the app source files and generate the app.
 The JS and CSS are minified and sourcemaps are generated.
+Additionally a web-server with live-reload is started.

+Optionally
-Optionally generate the JSDoc and start a web-server (with optional live reload).
+- generate the JSDoc (a web-server for the docs is also started).
+- prevent live-reload

 #### Options
 **--doc**
 Add this option to also generate the JSDoc

-**--connect**
+**--static**
-Add this option to start a web-server for every required output (app and doc).
+Add this option to prevent live-reload
-Set the `connect` option to `live` to livereload the browser on change

 #### Examples
 ```
-// Only generate the app
+// Live-generate the app and start a web-server with live-reload
 $ gulp watch

-// Generate the app and the JSDoc
+// Live-generate the app and JSDoc and start a web-server for each with live-reload
 $ gulp watch --doc

-// Generate the app and start a web-server
-$ gulp watch --connect

-// Generate the app and start a web-server with live-reload
-$ gulp watch --connect live

-// Generate the app and JSDoc and start a web-server for each
+// Live-generate the app and start a web-server (without live-reload)
-$ gulp watch --doc --connect
+$ gulp watch --static

-// Generate the app and JSDoc and start a web-server for each with live-reload
+// Live-generate the app and JSDoc and start a web-server for each (without live-reload)
-$ gulp watch --doc --connect live
+$ gulp watch --doc --static
 ```

 ### Only watch the JSDocs
 ```
-$ gulp doc [--connect [live]]
+$ gulp doc [--static]
 ```
 Watch the JS source files and generate the JSDoc.
-Optionally start a web-server (with optional live reload).
+Additionally a web-server with live-reload is started.

 #### Options
-**--connect**
+**--static**
-Add this option to start a web-server.
+Add this option to prevent live-reload
-Set the `connect` option to `live` to livereload the browser on change

 #### Examples
 ```
-// Only generate the JSDoc
+// Live-generate the JSDoc and start a web-server with live-reload
 $ gulp doc

-// Generate the JSDoc and start a web-server
+// Live-generate the JSDoc and start a web-server (without live-reload)
-$ gulp doc --connect
+$ gulp doc --static

-// Generate the JSDoc and start a web-server with live-reload
-$ gulp watch --connect live
 ```

 ### Build the app for distribution